nazmiefearmutcu/nazmiefearmutcu/README.md

 ### How I decide what to ship

 - I ship anything that I need.
-I don'n make them for only they be exist.
+I don't make them for only they be exist.

 ---